Radioactive decay: Types

+Alpha, beta and gamma decay

 Early researchers found that an electric or magnetic field could split radioactive emissions into three types of beams.
-The rays were given the names alpha, beta, and gamma, in increasing order of their ability to penetrate matter.
+Ernest Rutherford named the three types alpha, beta, and gamma, in increasing order of their ability to penetrate matter.
 Alpha decay is observed only in heavier elements of atomic number 52 (tellurium) and greater, with the exception of beryllium-8 (which decays to two alpha particles).
-The other two types of decay are observed in all the elements.
+Gamma rays are emitted from excited states of nuclei as a side effect of alpha or beta decay.
+Beta decay is the only type to be observed in all the elements.
 Lead, atomic number 82, is the heaviest element to have any isotopes stable (to the limit of measurement) to radioactive decay.
 Radioactive decay is seen in all isotopes of all elements of atomic number 83 (bismuth) or greater.
-Bismuth-209, however, is only very slightly radioactive, with a half-life greater than the age of the universe; radioisotopes with extremely long half-lives are considered effectively stable for practical purposes.
+Bismuth-209, however, is only very slightly radioactive, with a half-life greater than the age of the universe by ten orders of magnitude; radioisotopes with extremely long half-lives are considered effectively stable for practical purposes.

-In analysing the nature of the decay products, it was obvious from the direction of the electromagnetic forces applied to the radiations by external magnetic and electric fields that alpha particles carried a positive charge, beta particles carried a negative charge, and gamma rays were neutral.
+In analyzing the nature of the decay products, it was obvious from the direction of the electromagnetic forces applied to the radiations by external magnetic and electric fields that alpha particles carried a positive charge, beta particles carried a negative charge, and gamma rays were neutral.
 From the magnitude of deflection, it was clear that alpha particles were much more massive than beta particles.
 Passing alpha particles through a very thin glass window and trapping them in a discharge tube allowed researchers to study the emission spectrum of the captured particles, and ultimately proved that alpha particles are helium nuclei.
 Other experiments showed beta radiation, resulting from decay and cathode rays, were high-speed electrons.
 Likewise, gamma radiation and X-rays were found to be high-energy electromagnetic radiation.

 The relationship between the types of decays also began to be examined: For example, gamma decay was almost always found to be associated with other types of decay, and occurred at about the same time, or afterwards.
 Gamma decay as a separate phenomenon, with its own half-life (now termed isomeric transition), was found in natural radioactivity to be a result of the gamma decay of excited metastable nuclear isomers, which were in turn created from other types of decay.
+Although alpha, beta, and gamma radiations were most commonly found, other types of emission were eventually discovered.
+Shortly after the discovery of the positron in cosmic ray products, it was realized that the same process that operates in classical beta decay can also produce positrons (positron emission), along with neutrinos (classical beta decay produces antineutrinos).